ngudbhav/excel-to-mongoDB/readme.md

 # excel-to-mongoDB
 This module converts your correctly formatted Excel spreadsheet to a collection in specified database in MongoDB.
-The queries can also be written in a file (BETA).

 # Excel Formats Supported
 Supported Excel formats are XLS/XLSX/CSV